ethereum/go-ethereum/content/docs/tools/Clef/Rules.md

 ---
 title: Rules
-sort_key: C
+description: Introduction to automated rulesets in Clef
 ---

 This page provides a fairly low-level explanation for how rules are implemented in Clef.
-It is a good idea to read the [Introduction to Clef](/docs/clef/introduction) and the [Clef tutorial](/docs/clef/tutorial) before diving in to this page.
+It is a good idea to read the [Introduction to Clef](/content/docs/tools/Clef/introduction) and the [Clef tutorial](/content/docs/tools/Clef/tutorial) before diving in to this page.

-{:toc}
--   this will be removed by the toc

 ## Introduction

 Rules in Clef are sets of conditions that determine whether a given action can be approved automatically without requiring manual intervention from the user.
 This can be useful for automatically approving transactions between a user's own accounts, or approving patterns that are commonly used by applications.
 Automatic signing also requires Clef to have access to account passwords which is configured independently of the ruleset.

 Rules can define arbitrary conditions such as:

 * Auto-approve 10 transactions with contract `CasinoDapp`, with value between `0.05 ether` and `1 ether` per 24h period.

 * Auto-approve transactions to contract `Uniswapv2` with `value` up to 1 ether, if `gas < 44k` and `gasPrice < 40Gwei`.

 * Auto-approve signing if the data to be signed contains the string `"approve_me"`.

 * Auto-approve any requests to list accounts in keystore if the request arrives over IPC

 Because the rules are Javascript files they can be customized to implement any arbitrary logic on the available request data.

 This page will explain how rules are implemented in Clef and how best to manage credentials when automatic rulesets are enabled.

 ## Rule Implementation

 The ruleset engine acts as a gatekeeper to the command line interface - it auto-approves any requests that meet the conditions defined in a set of authenticated rule files.
 This prevents the user from having to manually approve or reject every request - instead they can define common patterns in a rule file and abstract that task away to the ruleset engine.
 The general architecture is as follows:

 ![Clef ruleset logic](/static/images/clef_ruleset.png)

-When Clef receives a request, the ruleset engine evaluates a Javascript file for each method defined in the internal [UI API docs](/docs/clef/apis).
+When Clef receives a request, the ruleset engine evaluates a Javascript file for each method defined in the internal [UI API docs](/content/docs/tools/Clef/apis).
 For example the code snippet below is an example ruleset that calls the function `ApproveTx`.
-The call to `ApproveTx` is invoking the `ui_approveTx` [JSON_RPC API endpoint](/docs/clef/apis/#ui-api).
+The call to `ApproveTx` is invoking the `ui_approveTx` [JSON_RPC API endpoint](/content/docs/tools/Clef/apis/#ui-api).
 Every time an RPC method is invoked the Javascript code is executed in a freshly instantiated virtual machine.

 ```js
 function asBig(str) {